-- Displays the End of Upgrade screen, which confirms that the upgrade was complete. - 8.
-When the Oracle B2B schema upgrade is complete, restart the Oracle SOA Suite managed server where Oracle B2B 11g is running.
+- Displays the End of Upgrade screen, which confirms that the upgrade was complete. - 9.
+When the Oracle B2B schema upgrade is complete, start the administration server and Oracle SOA Suite managed servers in the Oracle WebLogic Server domain where Oracle B2B 11g is running.